Fraud Blocker

 What are common misophonia triggers?

-Common misophonia triggers include chewing sounds, lip smacking, breathing sounds, tapping, and repetitive noises.
+Common symptoms of misophonia triggers include chewing sounds, lip-smacking, breathing sounds, tapping, and repetitive noises.

 What are the treatment options for misophonia?

-Currently, there is no cure, but there are a number of treatment options that may be helpful for managing symptoms.
+There is no cure, but several treatment options may help manage symptoms.
 These include tinnitus retraining therapy, cognitive-behavioural therapy, and hypnotherapy.

 Do people with misophonia have higher emotional connectivity compared to others?